SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 ===

 The `geom_histogram` aesthetic only involves one variable.
 A scatterplot requires two, both an `x` and a `y`.
+{:.notes}

 We can use a scatterplot to look at the relationship between age and wage.